Positive Case Response Procedures

 - that all occupants should continue to self-monitor for symptoms per daily HealthCheck, at least for a 14-day period.

-- The Medical Support Team will reach out directly to individuals deemed close contacts (defined as within 6 feet for >15 mins) to advise them on self-quarantine and testing requirements and recommendations.
+- The Medical Support Team will reach out directly to individuals deemed high-risk close contacts to advise them on self-quarantine and testing requirements and recommendations.

 General Building Occupants/ Non-Close Contacts